 Composting occurs naturally.
 Just take a walk in the forest in the spring time.
 Remember all the leaves that fell to the ground?
-We’ll they’ve been composted over the winter.
+We’ll they’ve been broken down over the winter.
 That’s why we’re not hiking in 10 foot high leaf piles thanks to the composting process that occurs naturally.

-As part of the compost definition when asking “what is compost”, you might hear the word “humus” referred in lieu of compost.
-Humus is considered part of the compost definition, but is the decomposed organic material that is at the soil surface, also known as the “O” horizon if you are a soil geek like me.
+As part of the compost definition, you might hear the word “humus” referred to.
+Humus is considered part of the compost definition, but is the decomposed organic material that is at the soil surface, also known as the “O Horizon” if you are a soil geek like me.

-Most of us interested in gardening want high quality compost for the garden.
-The best compost is that which is hot composted, thus broken down the presence of oxygen and heat and turned on a regular basis to maintain oxygen levels for the compost material to be broken down.
+Most of us interested in organic gardening want high quality compost for the garden.
+The best is that which is hot composted, thus decomposed in the presence of oxygen and heat, and turned on a regular basis to maintain oxygen levels.

-If you don’t know what a carbon to nitrogen ratio is then just focus on greens versus browns.
+If you don’t know what a carbon to nitrogen ratio is then just focus on greens VS browns.

 Green Composting Materials

-Further breaking down what compost is made of, the green materials include easy to break down plant matter such as grass clipping, garden weeds, and hay.
+Further breaking down when starting a compost pile, the green materials include easy to break down plant matter such as grass clipping, garden weeds, and hay.
 If you are confused on what constitutes a green material – just thing of it this way – a “green” material is any material that is cut green.

 So both your cut grass clippings, and when you pull the garden weeds if they are still alive, constitute a “green” material.
-Composting manures (chicken, horse, llama, cow, etc) are often used as a green material, or as a compost starter since manures typically have a very narrow carbon to nitrogen ratio and can really heat up a compost pile quickly.
+Manures (chicken, horse, llama, cow, etc) are often used as a green material, or as a starter material, since manures typically have a very narrow carbon to nitrogen ratio and can really heat up a compost pile quickly.